 Al Qudra Lakes is one of our favourite places for a countryside experience, and it’s close to where we live.
 As a European, I have always loved the sound of burning wood, the smell of cooking meat, and the sound of chirping birds.
 Add the lovely green trees, tall grasses, flowering bushes, and breathtaking sunset—what more could one wish for?

 We often take these things for granted in Europe and don’t appreciate them enough.
-However, here in the UAE, I realize and appreciate what we have in England, Slovakia, or any other European country.
+However, in the UAE, I appreciate what we have in England, Slovakia, or any other European country.
 Of course, it’s not just Europe that has beautiful greenery.
 Since I haven’t been to America, Africa, or any other Asian country yet, I can only speak from my experiences.

 What you can do at the lakes